nabeelarif/minimal-mistakes/_posts/2016-10-25-atomic-vs-nonatomic.md

 # atomic (Default)
 As the word explains itself, a single thread will be able to access the property at a given time.
-Explanation:
 To explain more, only one thread will be able to access getter/setter of a property.
 Other threads have to wait until first thread releases get/set method.
 Let's say we have a property firstName which is atomic.

 ~~~ shell
 - Thread A => obj.firstName=@"A"